-If you do have a nicotine addiction, it is recommended to use a nicotine replacement product or quitting medication (Champix or Zyban).
+If you do have a nicotine addiction, using nicotine replacement therapy (NRT) or quitting medication (Champix or Zyban) is recommended.
 They are proven to reduce nicotine withdrawal symptoms and reduce nicotine-related cravings.
-Research shows that you have the best chance of quitting when you combine a nicotine replacement product or a quitting medication with a support service like Quitline.
+Research shows that you have the best chance of quitting when you combine nicotine replacement therapy or a quitting medication with a support service like Quitline.

-What does it mean if I am low on nicotine addiction?
+What does it mean if I have a low addiction to nicotine?

 Nicotine and stress

 Many smokers feel that smoking helps to calm them down and reduce stress.
 This is because your body is used to nicotine and relies on it to feel normal.
-To read more see stress and smoking.
+To find out more see stress and smoking.